 The change of season brings plenty of natural phenomena to observe, making it a pleasurable time for glamping and spending time outdoors.
 Leaves begin to change colour and fall slowly from the canopies of deciduous branches, whilst a diverse range of fungi begin to emerge from the undergrowth.
 Outdoor spaces are a hive of activity as creatures and critters prepare for the arrival of winter and Mother Nature unveils her beauty one last time before entering a state of dormancy.

-The first reason glamping works so well in autumn, is because everywhere is quieter.
-With the peak season behind us, it’s easier to carve out a slice of calm amongst the wilderness and to relax in the knowledge that the chaos of summer has come to an end.
-Scenic walking trails and networks of cycling routes become more tranquil, allowing us to sink into a cocoon of nature undisturbed.
+After the rush and excitement of seizing summer, autumn allows us to take things a little slower and travel with ease.
+With popular beaches, landmarks and towns now becoming quieter, a sense of calm flows through the air.
+You’ll also find that the natural world begins to quieten down too.
+With less disturbance from footfall, areas encompassed by nature feel more peaceful, allowing us to sink into a cocoon of nature undisturbed.
 Certain glamping locations become surrounded by nothing but silence – a secluded pocket from which it is possible to recharge.
-Stepping outside on a crisp morning, as the cool air fills your lungs and the sun shines down to brush your skin, feels like your own personal secret to be enjoyed whilst most of the other tourists have returned home.
+Stepping outside on a crisp morning, as the cool air fills your lungs and the sun shines down to brush your skin, feels like your own personal secret to be enjoyed.

 With the decrease in temperature, long walks and glamping holidays become much more appealing to our furry friends during the autumn too.
 This, and the fact that everything is less busy, makes it an easier and more convenient time for dog walking.
 For those glamping in coastal areas, beach bans tend to be lifted from October onwards, giving you an added element of freedom when exploring the local area.
 More restaurants are willing to accept pets, as are some attractions.
 If you’d like to learn more about glamping with dogs, we’ve put together a handy guide for you to use here.